Alcohol laws of Utah: Current Utah laws

 Utah laws restrict supermarkets operating within the state to only sell packaged beer up to 5.0% ABV (or 4.0% alcohol by weight); beer containing alcohol greater than this amount (as well as liquor and wine) can only be sold at state-controlled liquor stores.
 On November 1, 2019, the law increased the permitted ABV in beers to 5.0% (or 4.0% alcohol by weight) after passing Utah SB 132 in March 2019.
 The bill initially proposed a 4.8% ABV, but received push back from local breweries as the arbitrary limit seemed to favor the major national brands.

 Bars, clubs, taverns, and other establishments selling in-house or "on premise" alcohol (excluding restaurants) are allowed to sell alcohol from 10:00am – 1:00am.
 Locations defined as a restaurant under Utah law require that any alcohol be ordered along with food (though they do not have to be ordered at the same time), and can sell alcohol from 11:30am – 1:00am.
 Restaurant liquor licenses also require the establishment to have less than 30% of all sales be alcohol.

 On March 8, 2013, the Utah legislature passed a law allowing restaurant patrons to order alcohol before ordering food after a controversial series of citations was issued to several restaurants.

+In February 2025, the Utah legislature passed HB 437, which allows courts to prohibit alcohol sales to people who are convicted of "extreme" DUI ("interdicted person"), and mandates stricter ID verification rules (known as "100% ID") to enforce this provision.
+Beginning January 1, 2026, anyone who purchases alcohol must present a valid photo ID with no exception, removing the previous exemption to ID checks for people who clearly appeared to be over the age of 35.
+Valid photo ID includes state-issued identification or driver's license cards (excluding driving privilege cards), passports, and military IDs with a photo and date of birth.
+Interdicted persons will be issued state identification cards marked with a red stripe reading "NO ALCOHOL SALE": businesses must visually inspect IDs to check for this marker, and must not furnish alcohol sales to interdicted persons.